javierchanj/custom-c-shell/READMEgrp16.md

-# 📁 cseshell — PA1 for 50.005 Computer System Engineering
+# 📁 CSESHELL — PA1 for 50.005 Computer System Engineering

 ## 🛠 How to Compile and Run
 Ensure you're using a **Linux** environment with `gcc` and `make` installed.